-Quality Management is gaining utmost importance in the present era.
+Quality Management is gaining the utmost importance in the present era.
 Organizations are not willing to compromise on quality while delivering projects to clients.
-With the advancement in various methodologies of quality management organizations prefer to apply six sigma and lean methodology combined to form Lean Six Sigma Principles to improve their projects and services.
-Initially designed to assist businesses in implementing quality control, six sigma has positively impacted several large enterprises and organizations in streamlining project quality.
+With the advancement in various quality management methodologies, organizations prefer to combine six Sigma and lean methodology to form Lean Six Sigma Principles to improve their projects and services.
+Initially designed to assist businesses in implementing quality control, six Sigma has positively impacted several large enterprises and organizations in streamlining project quality.

 Jump ahead to

 Six Sigma is a quality method through which businesses can improve their processes.
 This, in turn, increases the performance of the project.
 When the processes are well controlled, the business has applied the Six Sigma methodology efficiently.
 Emphasizing quality helps businesses reduce the number of defects arising from the project.
 The lesser the variation in the deliverables, the higher the quality of the project or service.
 While six Sigma helps control the processes, the lean methodology helps mitigate the wastages altogether.
 Integrating both methodologies led to the birth of Lean Six Sigma.